-David Tyson Lam is a film director and developer on Wall Street.
+David Tyson Lam is a film director and developer in tech.
 Having received a full scholarship to the prestigious Graduate Acting program from NYU Tisch, and studied film at The New School, and computer science and mathematics in his undergraduate (University of Waterloo), David migrated into film, with a focus on developing new forms for cinema by mixing web technology and traditional narrative storytelling.
 Viral Beauty is David’s first fully-realized feature film in this style.

 Casey Killoran is a multi-talented actor and filmmaker from New York City.
 She has her own production company, LamKill Pictures, where she has produced a number of films and projects.
 ‘Viral Beauty’ is her first feature to date.
 In May 2014 she received her Masters in acting from the NYU Tisch Graduate Acting program.
 She is interested in creating ensemble and character driven stories.
 Her belief is you can get a message out to the audience not through telling them what to think but through their connection and feelings about the characters they are watching.
 “It is far more exciting to watch the audience arrive to a conclusion on their own than to drag them up the stairs with you.”